 Notice that negative liberty, for Berlin, is focused exclusively on the absence of external compulsion by other individuals or the state.
 This, we saw, marks a stark contrast with Kant's conception of negative freedom in section III of the Groundwork, which focuses on the absence of inner compulsion.
 If we recognize only negative freedom in Berlin's sense, we have no resources to say that the person who is subject to irresistible impulses is unfree.
-If an addict lacks control over her cravings and is a slave to her addiction, she is perfectly free, under Berlin's conception of negative liberty.
+If an addict lacks control over his or her cravings and is a slave to addiction, he or she is perfectly free, under Berlin's conception of negative liberty.

 By contrast, positive freedom is more elusive.
 It begins with the idea of self-determination or self-governance in which the rational part of one's soul is controlling.
 But the rational self is the true self, and the true self is realized in the perfection of one's rational nature (131-34, 141-53).
 Perfecting one's true or higher self may require limitations on negative freedom; liberty as license may be inimical to the development and expression of people's rational natures.
-If positive freedom is found in the development of our rational natures, then these forms of interference can be justified by appeal to freedom.
-Jean-Jacques Rousseau illustrates this paradox of positive freedom when he claims in On the Social Contract (1762) that when individuals leave the state of nature and agree to civil government that the general will "forces them to be free" (I.7).
-Though Berlin focuses primarily on the defense of positive freedom in Rousseau, Kant, Hegel, and Fichte, he clearly includes Green's perfectionism and "humane liberalism" within this tradition (133n, 150).
+If positive freedom is found in the development of our rational natures, then